How to Write a Photo Cutline

 Some guidelines and rules for writing a photo cutline

 The terms "cutline" and "caption" are sometimes used interchangeably and they're often confused.
 A caption is your headline—words that typically appear above a picture or image to describe it.
 A cutline appears below the photograph or image.

 Rules for Creating a Good Cutline

 The easiest and most common mistake when creating a cutline is to let it run on far too long.
 In most cases, the photo accompanies an article or other text, and that text will tell the full story.
 Your job isn't to repeat all that.
 Your job is to cut to the chase.
 So unless the photo is going out as a standalone, you don't have to explain too much.
-The viewer will have the press release, op-ed or other material that goes along with the image, so all he needs is a little context.
+The viewer will have the press release, op-ed or other material that goes along with the image, so all that's needed is a little context.

 A cutline is written like a straight news piece boiled down to a single sentence.
 The sentence should include the Five W's of pertinent information: who, what, when, where and why.
 In some cases, this may require more than a single sentence, and it's OK to expand a little when it's absolutely necessary to cover all five W's, but you'll still want to focus on being brief.

 Always write the first sentence of the cutline in the present tense.
 The photo captures a moment that was occurring as the image was snapped and your words should mirror that.
 If you must go into additional sentences, present tense is optional with the remainder.

 Take extra care to make sure you've correctly spelled the names and/or locations of anyone or anything appearing in the image.